LukasCZ/GSTimeIntervalPicker/README.md

 myFirstResponderObject.inputView = picker;
 ```

 Note: If you are using something else than textView / textField, you might need to create a readwrite property for the inputView, because for some strange reason, UIResponder defines it as read-only.
-For more details, consult this great guide by Apple [Custom Views for Data Input](https://developer.apple.com/library/content/documentation/StringsTextFonts/Conceptual/TextAndWebiPhoneOS/InputViews/InputViews.html)
+For more details, consult this great guide by Apple: [Custom Views for Data Input](https://developer.apple.com/library/content/documentation/StringsTextFonts/Conceptual/TextAndWebiPhoneOS/InputViews/InputViews.html).

 ### As a self-sizing cell